Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

     - The command flags `--enable-nmn-isolation` and `--nmn-pvlan` enable all three NMN isolation features described previously.
     - Details of the changes to the configuration files and optional input parameters to `--nmn-pvlan` are describe in [NMN Isolation Details](#nmn-isolation-details)
-    - Note: While the CANU  will typically not overwrite password or SNMP configurations that are applied to the management switches, there are certain cases where configurations can be over-written or lost.
-To persist the password settings settings, see [CANU Custom Configuration](management_network/canu/custom_config.md).
+    - Note: While the CANU will typically not overwrite password or SNMP configurations that are applied to the management switches, it is best to preserve these in [CANU Custom Configuration](management_network/canu/custom_config.md).

 10. (`ncn-m#`) For an upgrade, analyze the changes required to go from the running configurations to the new configuration.
     The switch `sw-spine-001` is used in the command below, but the command must be run and analysis performed for each switch on the system.
 The list of switches was collected previously.

     ```bash
     canu validate switch config --vendor aruba --running backup/sw-spine-001.cfg --generated generated/sw-spine-001.cfg